zydezu/ModernX/README.md

     held_element_color = "#999999",         -- color of the element when held down (pressed)
     hover_effect_color = "#FFFFFF",         -- color of a hovered button when hover_effect includes "color"
-    thumbnail_border_color = "#FFFFFF",     -- color of the border for thumbnails (with thumbfast)
+    thumbnail_border_color = "#FFFFFF",     -- color of the border for thumbnails (with thumbfast) thumbnail_border_outline = "#000000",   -- color of the border outline for thumbnails

-    fade_alpha = 150,                       -- alpha of the OSC background box
+    fade_alpha = 100,                       -- alpha of the title bar background box
+    fade_blur_strength = 75,                -- blur strength for the OSC alpha fade - caution: high values can take a lot of CPU time to render fade_transparency_strength = 0,         -- use with "fade_blur_strength = 0" to create a transparency box
+    window_fade_alpha = 100,                -- alpha of the window title bar
-    fade_blur_strength = 100,               -- blur strength for the OSC alpha fade. caution: high values can take a lot of CPU time to render window_fade_alpha = 75,                 -- alpha of the window title bar thumbnail_border = 1,                   -- the width of the thumbnail border
+    window_fade_blur_strength = 75,         -- blur strength for the window title bar. caution: high values can take a lot of CPU time to render window_fade_transparency_strength = 0,  -- use with "window_fade_blur_strength = 0" to create a transparency box thumbnail_border = 3,                   -- width of the thumbnail border (for thumbfast)
+    thumbnail_border_radius = 3,            -- rounded corner radius for thumbnail border (0 to disable)

     -- Button hover effects
     hover_effect = "size,glow,color",       -- active button hover effects: "glow", "size", "color"; can use multiple separated by commas